Search Self-play: Pushing the Frontier of Agent Capability without Supervision: Implementation Details

 We use the following baseline models for continuous RL training: Search-R1~\citep{jin2025search,jin2025empirical}, ZeroSearch~\citep{sun2025zerosearch}, and R-Search~\citep{zhao2025rsearch}.
 We start the SSP training from the best-performing checkpoint as reported in their respective papers.
 For example, Search-R1-7B corresponds to checkpoint \texttt{SearchR1-nq\_hotpotqa\_train-qwen2p5-7b-em-ppo-v0p2}, ZeroSearch-7B to checkpoint \texttt{ZeroSearch\_wiki\_V2\_Qwen2.5\_7B}, and R-Search-7B to checkpoint \texttt{R-Search-7b-grpo}.

 During the question generation process, the number of valid questions in each batch is significantly reduced after applying the filtering strategies.
 To mitigate this, we replenish the batch using dynamic sampling~\citep{yu_dapo_2025}, which ensures that the rewards within a training batch are less sparse, thus contributing to a more stable training process.
+To enhance sampling efficiency in experiments, the default RAG solver in RAG verification is Qwen2.5-32B-Instruct.